Rishi2419/Threads-Clone/README.md

 }<br>

 ### Connect to Firebase:
-Create a Firebase project in the Firebase console.
+Create a Firebase project in the Firebase console.<br>
-Add your Android app to the Firebase project.
+Add your Android app to the Firebase project.<br>
-Download the google-services.json file and place it in the app/ directory of your project.
+Download the google-services.json file and place it in the app/ directory of your project.<br>